jtung0705/cse15l-lab-reports/lab1.md

 working directory after running command: /home/lecture1/messages

-This shows me what is inside a file, in this case the en-us.txt.
+This shows me what is inside a file, in this case the en-us.txt contains "Hello World!".
 No error.